 - Employees also gain sharper insights into their own skills, making career development a lot simpler.

-Companies often start using spreadsheets to get to grips with skills management.
+Companies often start using spreadsheets to get to grips with for TPM and skills management.
 Microsoft’s MS Excel is the most widely used of these spreadsheet applications.
 Take a look at our Excel skills matrix templates.